Gets the primary clipboard of the widget.

 .

-Determines whether @widget is always treated as the default widget within its toplevel when it has the focus, even if another widget is the default.
+Determines whether the widget is always treated as the default widget within its toplevel when it has the focus, even if another widget is the default.

-Specifies whether @widget will be treated as the default widget within its toplevel when it has the focus, even if another widget is the default.
+Sets whether the widget will be treated as the default widget within its toplevel when it has the focus, even if another widget is the default.

 Widgets will remove all event controllers automatically when they are destroyed, there is normally no need to call this function.